Tropical Storm Ida

 Request Assistance from FEMA

 FEMA has declared that residents of Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, and Warren counties can now apply for direct assistance for Ida-related recovery.
 Assistance may include home repairs, temporary housing, low-cost loans, and other programs to help recover from the effects of the tropical storm.
-Applications must be submitted by Nov.
-4, 2021.
+The application period has closed.

 Apply online through FEMA's website, by downloading the FEMA App on the Apple App Store or the Google Play Store, or by calling 800-621-3362 (TTY: 800-462-7585).
 The toll-free telephone lines operate from 7 a.m. to 11 p.m., seven days a week.